 Advocating for Speech-Language Pathologists, Children and Adults During Tumultuous Times (.2 ASHA CEUs or 2.0 Contact Hours, All Levels)

 Presenters: Paul Rao, Ph.D. and Marie Noplock, M.S., CCC-SLP

 How do we sustain value and quality services in today's environment?
 It seems that it becomes more difficult to recognize and understand how to advocate for your clients and yourself in today's world.
 This session will review policies that impact practice and outcomes for children and adult.
 Case studies will provide context for successful advocacy to achieve positive change for our professions and those we serve!
 Learner Outcomes: Participants will: (1) Describe three current Public Policy Issues that provide challenges and opportunities to our professions and to those we serve; (2) Recognize and understand how to define and measure value in service provision; (3) Identify resources and strategies to assist in advocating for client service provision at the local, state, and federal levels.

-Session C 8 AM to 10 AM Dealing with Difficult People: Working with YOU is Killing Me!
-(2.0 Maryland CEUs, .2 ASHA CEUs, Intermediate Level)
+Session C 8 AM to 10 AM Dealing with Difficult People: Working with YOU is Killing Me! (.2 ASHA CEUS or 2.0 Contact Hours, Intermediate Level)

 Presenter: Shari Robertson, Ph.D., CCC-SLP